-The British Museum - Southwest Energy Centre
+The British Museum - Energy Centre Programme

-The British Museum - Southwest Energy Centre
+The British Museum - Energy Centre Programme

 We have had a long and successful relationship with the British Museum, working on a wide variety of projects as framework consultants.
 This has ranged from small, specific projects advising on displaying exhibits to gallery refurbishments and wider-ranging strategic advice.